juchong/racecar_ws/README.md

 - - -
 ### How to install

-**1. On your computer from Git Bash (MINGW64), clone the git repo using this command.
-This command will clone all ADI Sensor repos in the ROS Project Group linked to this project.**
+**1. On Git Bash (MINGW64), run this command on your ADI Computer.
+This Clone command will download all ADI Sensor repos used in this project.**

 $ git clone --recurse-submodules git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git

 - Note: Make sure you are on the ADILAN network.

-**2. On your board, create a new directory for where you want to the project to be clone in.
+**2. On your board, create a new directory to store the code base.
 In this example we use racecar**

 On the Linux board:
 1. $ cd ~